The (de)-confinement transition in tachyonic matter at finite temperature: Abstract

 \section{Abstract}

-In this paper we consider the effect of temperature on the net potential of the electric field \textit{confinement}.
-We study the behavior of the electric field coupled with dielectric function in the presence of temperature ($T$).
-The aim, is to obtain an electric field confinement at low temperatures $T<T_{c}$, ($T_{c}$, is the critical temperature), similar to what we observe with the field of gluons that bind quarks in hadrons at low energies, and also to determine its associated string tension as a function of temperature.
-We also study the screening phenomenon at high temperatures, $T\geqslant T_{c}$.
-To achieve this, we use the phenomenon of color dielectric function coupled with the dynamics of the gauge field in a tachyon matter.
-This method is efficient for obtaining the net potential associated with the confinement of quarks and gluons as a function of temperature.
-We show that the tachyon matter behaves the same way the associated dielectric function, modifies the Maxwell equations and influences the fields in a manner which results in confinement regime at $T<T_{c}$ and Coulombian-like regime at $T=T_{c}$ in three spatial dimensions.
+{In this paper we present a QCD motivated model that mimics QCD theory.} We examine the characteristics of the gauge field coupled with the color dielectric function ($G$) in the presence of temperature ($T$).
+The aim is to achieve confinement at low temperatures $T<T_{c}$, ($T_{c}$, is the critical temperature), similar to what occurs among quarks and gluons in hadrons at low energies. {Also, we investigate scalar glueballs and QCD string tension and effect of temperature on them.} To achieve this, we use the phenomenon of color dielectric function in gauge fields in a slowly varying tachyon medium.
+This method is suitable for analytically computing the resulting potential, glueball masses and the string tension associated with the confinement at a finite temperature.
+We demonstrate that the color dielectric function changes Maxwell's equation as a function of the tachyon fields and induces the electric field in a way that brings about confinement during the tachyon condensation below the critical temperature.

 \pretolerance10000